 Convergence Fellowship Program

-A 12-week intensive research program focused on designing economic policy research for the upcoming AI economic transformation.
+A 12-week intensive research program focused on designing economic policy research for the upcoming economic transformation driven by advanced AI systems.

 Funding Democracy in the Age of AI: Public Revenue in the New Economy